THE ATTENTION TROVE

 Attention and Media

-The Medium is the Massage: An Inventory of Effects, Marshall McLuhan [intro to the material dimension of attention: media technologies shape attention, useful vocabulary for your analyses]
+The Medium is the Massage: An Inventory of Effects, Marshall McLuhan [media technologies shape attention, useful vocabulary for the thingy-ness of media]

 • Audio Version: The Medium is the Massage: An Inventory of Effects, Marshall McLuhan (Audio version to compare with the written version)